romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What does the term "shifting left" refer to in the context of software development?
+Q: What does the term "shifting left" refer to in the context of software development?
 <details><summary>Show the answer</summary><p>

 - **Incorporating security principles early in the software development lifecycle**